digitalcredentials/tls-did/doc/did-method-spec.md

 ### Delete

-To delete a TLS-DID we remove the corresponding smart contract from the Ethereum chain.
+To delete a TLS-DID we remove the corresponding smart contract from the Ethereum blockchain.
 Furthermore, we set the smart contract address stored in the [TLSDIDRegistry Contract](#TLSDIDRegistry-Contract) to *0x0000000000000000000000000000000000000000*.

 # Security Considerations

+Have to be kept secret:
+- TLS encryption key
+- Ethereum private key

 ## Eavesdropping